IronMC/.github/profile/README.md

 ## Hi there 👋
-Welcome to IronMC!
-IronMC is about Minecraft Server Plugins(.jar) and supports plugins.
+Welcome to NanaicaMC!
+NanaicaMC is about Minecraft Server Plugins(.jar) and supports plugins.
 ### Our Discord: https://discord.gg/d8KJs9tEWg
 ### Our Wiki: [Wiki](https://ironmcc.gitbook.io/docs/)
 <!--